What is Truly a Sustainable Bikini?

 Why Natural Fibers Are the Answer to a Sustainable Bikini

 A true solution to ocean-friendly swimwear lies in biodegradable, non-toxic fabrics.
-Unlike synthetics, natural fibers like Merino Wool and Bamboo Cotton decompose over time without leaving harmful residues behind.
+Unlike synthetics, natural fibers like Merino Wool and Bamboo Cotton decompose over time without leaving harmful residues or microplastics behind.

 • Merino Wool: A game-changer for swimwear, Merino Wool is naturally moisture-wicking, breathable, and offers UV protection.
 Unlike conventional swim fabrics, it does not shed synthetic microfibers into the ocean.